cdens/ARES/README.md

 this can be adjusted in the File menu) before loading the profile editor tab.

----------------------------    Profile Editor Capabilities     ---------------------------
+## Profile Editor Capabilities
 The profile editor tab populates with an automatically quality-controlled profile (red line) extracted from the raw data (black line).
 The autoQC algorithm which generates this profile completes the following modifications to the raw data:

-	> Despiking (points > 1 stdev from the mean in a 10m sliding window are removed)
+	* Despiking (points > 1 stdev from the mean in a 10m sliding window are removed)
-	> 5m running smooth filter
+	* 5m running smooth filter
-	> Gap (VHF interference/false start) detection and removable (may be suppressed in settings)
+	* Gap (VHF interference/false start) detection and removable (may be suppressed in settings)
-	> Bottom strike detection (comparison to climatology and NOAA bathymetric data)
+	* Bottom strike detection (comparison to climatology and NOAA bathymetric data)
-	> Climatology comparison (Levitus Ocean Climatology)
+	* Climatology comparison (Levitus Ocean Climatology)
-	> Point selection (resolution may be configured in settings)
+	* Point selection (resolution may be configured in settings)

-Profile editing tools:
+### Profile editing tools
-	> Isothermal layer depth: create a surface isothermal layer (reccomended < 10m) to remove any surface spikes transmitted prior to AXBT acclimation to ambient ocean temperatures
+	* Isothermal layer depth: create a surface isothermal layer (reccomended < 10m) to remove any surface spikes transmitted prior to AXBT acclimation to ambient ocean temperatures
-	> Depth delay: vertical shift in profile to account for any uncorrected VHF interference-driven false starts.
+	* Depth delay: vertical shift in profile to account for any uncorrected VHF interference-driven false starts.
-	> Maximum depth: tune profile maximum depth to suppress excessive interference or cut off any artifact data from bottom strikes.
+	* Maximum depth: tune profile maximum depth to suppress excessive interference or cut off any artifact data from bottom strikes.
 If ARES will not extend the depth of the automatically QC'ed profile to the depth of the raw profile, turn off the climatology and bathymetry-driven bottom strike detection options in the settings and then select "Rerun QC"
-	> Add/Remove Point: Add or remove individual points from the profile
+	* Add/Remove Point: Add or remove individual points from the profile
-	> Inflection Point Threshold: This slider adjusts the magnitude of the d2T/dz2 value necessary for a point to be labelled as an inflection point and automatically recorded in the final profile.
+	* Inflection Point Threshold: This slider adjusts the magnitude of the d2T/dz2 value necessary for a point to be labelled as an inflection point and automatically recorded in the final profile.
 This option, along with the resolution setting under "Profile Editor Preferences", requires the user to select "Rerun QC" in order to take effect

-Profile viewing tools:
+### Profile viewing tools
-	> Overlay climatology: View or hide the shaded blue climatological ocean temperatures based on AXBT drop location and month.
+	* Overlay climatology: View or hide the shaded blue climatological ocean temperatures based on AXBT drop location and month.
 This profile should not be taken as the absolute truth, but rather a guide that may highlight potential discrepancies if the measured and climatological profiles deviate significantly.
-	> Navigation toolbar: The toolbar in the top row adjacent to the profile plot provides the option to change the VIEW of the profile.
+	* Navigation toolbar: The toolbar in the top row adjacent to the profile plot provides the option to change the VIEW of the profile.
 No part of this toolbar makes any changes to the temperature-depth profile, but rather enables the user to zoom and pan to different locations on the profile.

-Profile flagging tools:
+### Profile flagging tools
-	> Bottom strike: This checkbox should be selected if either ETOPO1-indicated ocean depth or profile shape suggest the thermister probe reached the ocean bottom.
+	* Bottom strike: This checkbox should be selected if either ETOPO1-indicated ocean depth or profile shape suggest the thermister probe reached the ocean bottom.
 		While this option does not affect the QC process for the profile, it is recorded in any JJVV files exported with the quality-controlled data.
-	> Profile flag: This menu is currently an INTERNAL-USE feature that enables the user to quickly highlight any potential profile errors or discrepancies.
+	* Profile flag: This menu is currently an INTERNAL-USE feature that enables the user to quickly highlight any potential profile errors or discrepancies.
 Currently the selection of this box is not saved to any output files, but that will be changed in a future release.

--------------------------------    Required Datasets     ---------------------------------
+## Required Datasets
 This program requires several datasets, saved in $ARES_PATH$/qcdata/$datasetsubfolder$/ Required datasets are:
 	> Levitus Monthly Ocean Temperature Climatology (netCDF4 1 degree horizontal resolution):